Resources

 The Canadian patent application examination process typically involves a predictable series of events.

-The Benefits of Use of "Patent Pending"
+The Benefits of Use of 'Patent Pending'

 As the patent process can take years, one way to capitalize on your patent investment immediately is to notify the public that you have applied for a patent.